 In the case of requests for prior approved services, the ministry only covers costs for prior approved insured hospital and physician services.
 OHIP does not pay for ambulance services, travel, accommodation, meals (except where included as part of insured services), or take-home prescriptions.
 Treatment that is generally accepted in Ontario as experimental, for research or a survey including clinical and drugs trials is also excluded as an insured service.

 If you require OOP (but within Canada) hospital or medical services as the result of a work-related accident, the prior approval process is not applicable and an application form should not be submitted to the ministry.
-Please contact the Workplace Safety and Insurance Board (WSIB) to discuss coverage as OHIP does not insure services to which a person is entitled under the Workplace Safety and Insurance Act (WSIA).
+Please contact the Workplace Safety and Insurance Board (WSIB) to discuss coverage as OHIP does not insure services to which a person is entitled to under the Workplace Safety and Insurance Act (WSIA).

 There are 2 options:

-If you are requesting an internal review, the ministry requires that additional information and/or medical documentation be provided.
+If you are requesting an internal review, the ministry requires that new additional information and/or medical documentation be provided.
 This information can be sent to the ministry by mail (to the address provided below) or by fax: 1-866-221-3536 or 613-536-3181.

 The HSARB is independent of the ministry.
 To request a hearing before the HSARB, the patient or his/her physician must advise the HSARB in writing of their intention to appeal within 15 days of receiving the denial letter.